 The financial audit of KCEOC, Community Action Partnership, Inc. was conducted by the independent auditors of Mather & Co.
-There were no findings.
+CPA's, LLC.
+There were no findings in the audit.
 KCEOC Community Action Partnership, Inc. which includes KCEOC's Child Development program was found to be in compliance with the requirements applicable to federal programs in accordance with the OMB Circular A-133.
-A copy of the 2016 Annual Audit Report is available at the main office of KCEOC for review.
+A copy of the 2019 Annual Audit Report is available at the main office of KCEOC for review.